EnvironmentOntology/envo/src/envo/patterns/README.md

 # Implementation

-The design patterns act as templates, with template values coming from the TSVs in the [src/ontology/modules](../modules) directory. [pattern2owl](https://github.com/cmungall/pattern2owl) is used to translate the TSVs to OWL.
+The design patterns act as templates, with template values coming from the CSVs in the [src/ontology/modules](../modules) directory. [pattern2owl](https://github.com/cmungall/pattern2owl) is used to translate the CSVs to OWL.
 See the [Makefile](../Makefile) for more details